 caraway seeds, ground or whole

-– wash the meat and dry it with paper towels.
+– Wash the meat under running cold water, dry with paper towels.

-– spice the meat generously all around and evenly.
+– Season the meat generously all around and evenly.

-– in a pan that can be also used on the stove and in the oven (fire proof, eg. dutch oven), on high heat with clarified butter brown the meat on all sides.
-Turn the meat fast before it gets too dark.
+– Use a large pan that can be also used on the stove and in the oven (fire proof, eg. dutch oven), and on high heat with clarified butter brown the meat on all sides.
+Turn the meat fast before it gets too brown.

-– add the vegetable and brown them too.
+– Add the vegetable and brown them briefly.
 It is important to do that as this adds a nice taste to the meat and gravy.

-– add the caraway seeds and the bread pieces around the meat, brown everything for a bit.
+– Place the caraway seeds and the bread pieces around the meat, brown everything for a bit.

-– place the pan into the oven, cook it for about 30 min, then reduce heat to 350.
+– Put the pan into the oven, cook for about 30 min, then reduce heat to 350.
 Onions should be brown.

-– meanwhile make the broth.
-You can make it from scratch by cooking leek, celery, carrots, bay leave, salt and pepper in water or use instant broth, half vegetable and half beef broth (organic broth from eg Rapunzel is recommended or a broth without chemicals and preservatives).
+– Meanwhile make the broth.
+You can make it from scratch by cooking leek, celery, carrots, bay leave, salt and pepper in water or use instant broth, half vegetable and half beef broth – I use the organic broth from Rapunzel as it doesn’t contain any chemicals and preservatives.

-– the meat needs to cook for about 3-4 hours.
-So be patient.
-You can use a cooking thermometer.
+– The meat needs to cook for about 3-4 hours (time depends also on the quality of the meat).
+You can also use a cooking thermometer.

-– When the meat is cooked remove it from the pan and let rest on a cutting board for a while.
+– When the meat is cooked remove it from the pan and let rest on a cutting board for 5 min.